EthereumGuruu/EthereumGuruu/README.md

 the space 😄.

-Now to be perfectly honest, I only started transitionning from web developer to smart contract developer 2 years later, when the ICO boom shot the price of Ethereum up 2000%
+Now to be perfectly honest, I only started transitionning from web developer to smart contract developer 2 years later, when the ICO boom shot the price of Ethereum up 2000%.
+I'm passionate about this topic but getting rich will always be a strong motivator too.
+That said, I have very strict standards about how I am to earn my money.
+I will accept missions for projects that I think have a good impact on the ecosystem, bonus points if it's a tech-challenging issue, and if you really want me in, just say "it's impossible to do it".

+I read DMs on Twitter: [@EthereumGuruu](https://twitter.com/EthereumGuruu)

 <!---
 EthereumGuruu/EthereumGuruu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.